 Hypertonic fluids are administered parenterally via intravenous infusion.
 Infusion volumes and rates depend on clinical indication.

 Hypertonic Saline: In patients with severe hyponatremia, serum sodium should undergo correction by 4 to 6 mEq/L per day, which can be achieved with 100 mL boluses of 3% HS at 10-minute intervals up to three total boluses.
+Some authorities recommend up to 8 mEq/L per day.
 Less severe hyponatremia can achieve control with enough hypertonic saline to manage symptoms.
 Due to the insufficient number of patients over age 65 in various trials, hypertonic fluids should start at the lowest ends of the dosing scale in the geriatric population.
 Pediatric traumatic brain injury generally receives treatment with a 6.5 to 10 mL/kg bolus of hypertonic saline.
 Administration via a peripheral intravenous catheter is acceptable if no other access is available, but central venous access is the preferred route.

 Mannitol: Mannitol boluses should be given as 0.25 to 2g/kg body weight of 15 to 25% mannitol over 30 minutes to 1 hour for the treatment of increased intracranial or intraocular pressures.
 Pediatric patients should receive a similar 1 to 2g/kg body weight bolus over the same timeframe.
 Peripheral intravenous catheters are acceptable routes of administration.